 Mobile-Friendly – Mobile First

 Last year, Google started its Mobile-First Indexing strategy by implementing this for new websites.
 They will continue to do this until all existing websites are included, and as of March 2021, they will flip the switch, and Mobile-First Indexing will become the default.

 What does this have to do with the user experience?

 Actually, Mobile-first designing and development will force you to make choices that generally will benefit the user experience.

-There is less space to work with and speed and performance are even more important.
-This will force you to prioritize the content and think twice about adding that beautiful but huge visual you’ve been wanting to add.
+There is less space to work with, and speed and performance are even more important.
+This will force you to prioritize the content and think twice about adding that beautiful but huge visual you’ve wanted to add.